-The table below shows the proportion of each forest by the respective National Environmental Standards for Plantation Forestry (NES-PF) Erosion Susceptibility Classification (ESC) zone.
+National Environmental Standards for Commercial Forestry (NES-CF) Erosion Susceptibility Classification

+The NES-CF regulations are generally based on the Erosion Susceptibility Classification (ESC) of the underlying land.
 The forests are located on low to moderate erosion risk areas.
-This means that most forest activities will be permitted activities under the NES-PF, if the permitted activity standards are met.
+This means that most forest activities will be permitted activities under the NES-CF, if the permitted activity standards are met.